 When Can I Apply?

-We are proud to partner with the Vancouver Foundation and the Howard Martin Memorial Fund to fund and deliver Neighbour Grants in West Vancouver.
-If your organization is interested in becoming a Neighbour Grants partner, please contact the office.
+We are proud to partner with the Vancouver Foundation and the Howard Martin Memorial Fund to fund and deliver Neighbourhood Small Grants in West Vancouver.
+There are 31 communities in BC that participate in this program.

 - To learn more about eligibility and the application process, visit the Neighbourhood Small Grants website.